Pirates vs. Marlins Player Props Betting Odds

-Player prop betting options for Luis Arraez, Andrew McCutchen and others are available in the Miami Marlins-Pittsburgh Pirates matchup at LoanDepot park on Saturday, starting at 4:10 PM ET.
+You can see player prop bet odds for Luis Arraez, Andrew McCutchen and other players on the Miami Marlins and Pittsburgh Pirates heading into their matchup at 1:40 PM ET on Sunday at LoanDepot park.

 Bet on this matchup or its props with BetMGM!